YusefSaid/Fish-identification/README.md

 ## Overview

+This project was conducted by a group of three members, me and Yngve Magnussen and Christoffer Egill Prag.
+The project was graded B.

 This project focuses on identifying fish species using a Siamese Neural Network (SNN).
 The network is designed to compare pairs of images and determine their similarity based on learned feature representations.
 The model is trained on a carefully curated dataset to distinguish between 23 different fish species.

 ## src